 Should you give up or go to the Ombudsman?

 - they relied on what you said on loan applications and you didn’t give the full facts – see lender says I lied for more about this;

 - you repaid some loans early (so what? this doesn’t prove they were affordable, just that you were trying to save interest);

 - your borrowing didn’t go up every time (irrelevant – what matters is that you kept borrowing);

 - you had a good enough credit score or they didn’t legally have to check your credit record.

 If you know how much you paid in interest, this helps you decide if an offer is reasonable or not.
-Some lenders offer a few hundred pounds to cases which eventually get ten times as much or more from the Ombudsman.
+Some lenders offer a few hundred pounds to cases which eventually get ten times or twenty times as much from the Ombudsman.
 People have had large payouts after a complete rejection.

-- if you are offered a refund on a few loans, don’t accept if you think you paid a lot more than that it interest.
+- if you are offered a refund on a few loans, don’t accept if you think you paid a lot more than that in interest;